 Price: USD 6-10 / The amount in the album (2 photocards in one album would be $3-5)

 These photocards are given to participants who attend any music shows when a group is promoting.
 Fans can attend Music shows like Mcountdown and if they get in they will get a broadcast photocard.
 There is a limit for how many participants can attend one show and it’s usually first come first serve.

 There is usually 1 set of photocards per promotion and these are more rare than regular photocards as you have to physically attend music shows in a set period of time.

 Price: $50+ (Depends on the groups popularity)

-Pob’s (Pre-order benefits) and store exclusive photocards are photocards you get when buying albums through a specific store for a limited time.
+POB’s (Pre-order benefits) and store exclusive photocards are photocards you get when buying albums through a specific store for a limited time.
 These events are usually combined with a fan sign event (Online and in-person).